vocdoni/docs/docs/architecture/components/processes.md

     - With the appropriate flags, the creator can set the process to be `READY`, `ENDED`, `CANCELED` or `PAUSED`.
     - See [process status](#status) below
 - `incrementQuestionIndex()`
-    - With the appropriate flags, the creator can define what question can currently be voted on
+    - With the appropriate flags, the creator can define the question that can be voted on
 - `setCensus()`
     - With the appropriate flags, the creator can update the census for long lasting polls
 - `setResults()`